-I am a professor of software engineering at the School of Computing at BTH, which I joined in fall 2010.
+I am a professor of software engineering at the Department of Software Engineering at BTH, which I joined in fall 2010.
 Before that, I was a professor of computer science at Umeå University, Sweden.

 My PhD (Dr. rer. nat.) is from Aachen University of Technology (RWTH), Germany, where I graduated with a thesis in Programming-in-the-Large (Languages, Tools, and Reuse) in 1993.

-I am a member of SERL-Sweden, the Software Engineering Research Lab at BTH, which is headed by Claes Wohlin.
+I am a member of SERL-Sweden, the Software Engineering Research Lab at BTH.
 My main research interests are in requirements engineering, object-oriented methods, software process improvement, software product lines, software measurement, software comprehension and computer science education.

 I am a member of the editorial board of Informatica Didactica.
 Furthermore, I am a co-founder of the Scandinavian Pedagogy of Programming Network (SPoP) and a senior member of the Swedish Requirements Engineering Network (SiREN).